10 ECTS Credits

 Krav til forkunnskapar

-Good spoken and written English.
+Good written and spoken English.

 Support materials allowed during exam: